Accident

 Gevolgen: Written off (damaged beyond repair)

-Plaats:Escambia Bay, FL (Verenigde Staten) show on map
+Plaats:Escambia Bay, FL ( Verenigde Staten)

 Fase: Nadering (APR)